Atomic InteractionsΒΆ

 • Intra-molecular (bonded) interactions

-Atomic interactions are also known as the potential, collectively formed a force field (FF) of the system.
+Atomic interactions are also known as potentials, collectively formed into a force field (FF) for the system.

 ^ GO TO TOP ^